pythonqa/Django-pythonQApp/README.md

 # Requirements:
 You need have installed python 3 and pipenv, a text editor and a free will to learn.
+After cloning our repo to your local machine cd into repo and pipenv install and pipenv shell.
+Pipenv will take care for all dependencies.

 # TODO
 Currently our app has one module in it called profiles.